 Key techniques to improve the accuracy of your LLM app: Prompt engineering vs Fine-tuning vs RAG

-Large Language Models (LLMs) are at the forefront of the boom in artificial intelligence (AI) and they continue to get more advanced.
+Large Language Models (LLMs) are at the forefront of the democratization of AI and they continue to get more advanced.
 However, LLMs can suffer from performance issues, and produce inaccurate, misleading, or biased information, leading to poor user experience and creating difficulties for product builders.